 As the director of west coast acquisitions for Red Stone Equity Partners, Matt Grosz is responsible for the origination, acquisition, financial underwriting, partnership structuring and syndication of affordable housing and historic tax credit investments.
 He has more than 15 years of experience in real estate investment, finance, development and LIHTC syndication.
 Prior to joining Red Stone, Mr. Grosz operated as the chief investment officer for Chelsea Investment Corporation where he structured and secured financing for more than 1,300 housing units with total development costs approaching $500 million.
 Mr. Grosz’s development and syndication experience includes high density urban infill mixed use, suburban development, acquisition rehab, HUD preservation, rural development, farm labor housing, senior housing and housing for special needs, veterans and homeless populations.

 Pamela Hett is owner of The Hett Agency, a social media marketing firm based in Las Cruces.
 She has worked with more than 30 clients in Southern New Mexico.
 A small business owner for 16 years, Ms. Hett previously owned her own direct marketing business.
-She is very involved in her community including Big Brothers/Big Sisters, Greater Las Cruces Chamber of Commerce and the Las Cruces Hispanic Chamber of Commerce.
+She is involved in several community organizations including Big Brothers/Big Sisters, Greater Las Cruces Chamber of Commerce and the Las Cruces Hispanic Chamber of Commerce.

 Flynann Janisse (Flyn) is the executive director of Rainbow Housing Assistance Corporation, president and executive director of Equality Community Housing Corporation and president and chairman of the board of Placet Development Corporation.
-She supports the national operations of Rainbow’s award-winning Resident Services Division and oversees the asset management for an extensive affordable housing portfolio.
+She supports the national operations of Rainbow’s award-winning Resident Services Division and oversees asset management for an extensive affordable housing portfolio.
 Prior to joining Rainbow, Ms. Janisse was the director of property management at Community Services of Arizona.
 She has extensive experience in managing market rate, Section 42 Tax Credit, Project Section 8 and HUD and RD-financed housing communities.
-As an advisory board member for Novogradac’s Journal of Tax Credits, Ms. Janisse provides industry knowledge through publications reaching more than 45,000 readers.
+As an advisory board member for Novogradac’s Journal of Tax Credits, Ms. Janisse provides industry knowledge through publications that reach more than 45,000 readers.

 Aaron Krasnow is a vice president/investment manager for the Tax Credit Equity Group of RBC Capital Markets.
 He is responsible for ensuring appropriate underwriting and risk mitigation for multifamily apartment investments financed through the Low Income Housing Tax Credit program.
 He also originates new LIHTC investment opportunities in New Mexico, Colorado, Wyoming, Nevada, Minnesota and Iowa.
 Mr. Krasnow has more than 20 years of experience working in the affordable housing finance and development industries as a soft money lender, developer, underwriter and originator.